Mjz86/C_colon/mcc.md

  otherwise the behavior is undefined. similar to other qualifiers it can be casted by  `unsafe(acq_rel_barrier)`and is recursive by composition.

+for functions with this qualifier , they can only call functions with `no_barrier`,`acquire_barrier`, `release_barrier`,`acq_rel_barrier`, or `relaxed_barrier` , otherwise the program is ill formed.

 5.  `seq_cst_barrier`( default):
- for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the one of the `relaxed,acquire,release,acq_rel,seq_cst` memory order, meaning any barrier is ok. this is one of the qualifiers one typically wants to not have on its function, tho its the safest default . similar to other qualifiers it can be casted by  `unsafe(seq_cst_barrier)`and is recursive by composition.
+ for the evaluation of an expression E, if any operation during E had a memory ordering , the memory order that was specified must be the one of the `relaxed,acquire,release,acq_rel,seq_cst` memory order, meaning any barrier is ok. this is one of the qualifiers one typically wants to not have on its function, tho its the safest default . similar to other qualifiers it can be casted by  `unsafe(seq_cst_barrier)`and is recursive by composition. for functions with this qualifier , they can only call funcions with any barrier.